How to Conquer & Overcome

 - Negative Place: If the environment in which you find yourself is very negative, unpleasant, or not conducive, it creates negative feelings.
 Sometimes depression is caused by this lacking in our home life and society.
 In these cases, especially when extreme, you must focus on getting help and making things better.
 This focus is important because HOPE is a very positive force that can get things moving in the right direction, even against the toughest of odds.
 See “Step 6: Unite” for more on how you can help change our negative places into positive spaces.

 Intense negative feelings, thoughts, and even depression and suicidal thoughts are normal and natural and are here for a reason.
 Most of you have had or will have times when you are hurt deeply in one way or another.
 Most of you can see there is a wrongness in our world, and sometimes it gets to you.
 You are human.

 What you are experiencing is a human conditional effect.
 The fact is in this universe, positive needs negative and vice versa.
 We have seen this expressed throughout the ages as yin and yang.
 Within this universe, feeling bad means, you can feel good, seeing the wrong means you can make it right.
 Our challenge as a species is to realize that the great gift of being able to see and fix the wrongness was given to us for a reason.
 It’s our action or lack thereof regarding this gift that determines much of our fate/destiny.

 The fact is that someone has gone through something like you are at some point in history.
 There are many examples of people who turned a small or great wrongness, tragedy, or hardship into good.
-Turning this into good is what you really want to do.
+Turning the negative into the positive and good is what you really want to do.
 The key is to know that you can prevent and overcome negative thinking, depression, and suicidal thoughts (NTDST) as well as negative addiction.